Azure/aks-engine/docs/topics/get-logs.md

 ## Usage

-Assuming that you have a cluster deployed and the apimodel originally used to deploy that cluster is stored at `_output/<dnsPrefix>/apimodel.json`, then you can collect logs running a command like:
+Assuming that you have a cluster deployed and the API model originally used to deploy that cluster is stored at `_output/<dnsPrefix>/apimodel.json`, then you can collect logs running a command like:

 ```console
 $ aks-engine get-logs \